Medicaid Expansion, Tight Races Bring Missouri Voters Out

 But perhaps more than the candidates, for many Missouri voters, the issue of Medicaid expansion drove them to the polls.

 A measure known as Amendment 2 aims to expand Medicaid enrollment options for adults 19-65 with incomes at or below 138 percent of the federal poverty line.
-With 47% reporting, the nays had almost 53% of the vote.
+With 98% reporting, the measure appears to have passed with 51.7% of the vote.

 “Heck no, I’m not paying for anybody else’s insurance,” Angie Korty said while leaving a Jefferson County polling station.
 “I don’t have insurance.
 When I had a hospital bill, I just went through Commerce Bank and paid it off.”